collective/collective.xmpp.core/README.rst

 Introduction
 ============

-.. note: collective.xmpp.core is a very recent fork of jarn.xmpp.core.
-The documentation will be updated soon.
+``collective.xmpp.core`` is a fork of `jarn.xmpp.core`_ by Yiorgis Gozadinos (@ggozad).

-``collective.xmpp.core`` provides XMPP integration for Plone and serves as a basis on which XMPP-enabled Plone add-ons can be built.
+It removes the PubSub and Messaging features from the original and is intended to instead serve only as a base on which Plone add-ons with XMPP-enabled features can depend.

+Currently it provides the following features:

 * Integration of plone user accounts with XMPP accounts and authentication.